-- 4) Suggestion boxes: In this scheme, suggestion box is placed in the office or factory and employees are encouraged to drop their suggestions, complaints or opinions in the box.
-After periodical interval these suggestion boxes are opened and letters from employees are reviewed. - 5) Interviews: If the problem is not regular and its immediate solution is imperative, an interview is conducted with employee or concerned members.
-Concerned employees are encouraged to talk freely and frankly so that the real problems can be diagnosed. - 6) Informal gatherings: Usually informal gatherings like get together parities or picnics are organised on a certain eve or event that provide ample opportunities for employees to share their feelings with their boss.
+- 4) Interviews: If the problem is not regular and its immediate solution is imperative, an interview is conducted with employee or concerned members.
+Concerned employees are encouraged to talk freely and frankly so that the real problems can be diagnosed. - 5) Informal gatherings: Usually informal gatherings like get together parties or picnics are organised on a certain eve or event that provide ample opportunities for employees to share their feelings with their boss.